Punta Hermosa and Punta Negra:

 • Approximate total: between 80 and 150 soles.

-💡 Important tip: If you plan to stay overnight, book in advance during the high season (January to March).
-Budget accommodations usually start from 120 soles per night.
+💡 Important tip: If you plan to stay overnight, book in advance during high season (January to March).
+Budget accommodations generally start from 80 soles per night.

-• 9:00 am: Arrival in Punta Hermosa.
-Explore Playa La Isla or Playa Norte to enjoy the morning.
+• 9:00 AM: Arrival in Punta Hermosa.
+Visit Playa La Isla or Playa Norte to enjoy the morning.

-• 2:30 pm: Transfer to Punta Negra (5-10 min).
-Visit La Pocita for a relaxing swim in its natural pools.
+• 2:30 PM: Transfer to Punta Negra (5-10 min).
+Visit La Pocita for a quiet swim in its natural pools.

-• 4:00 pm: Tour of Punta Rocas, watch surfers and stroll along the boardwalk.
+• 4:00 PM: Tour of Punta Rocas, observe surfers and walk along the coastal promenade.

 🏨 Option 2: Weekend (2 days)

-• Day 1: Arrival in the morning, check-in at accommodation, afternoon surfing at Playa Norte or El Silencio, lunch at a local restaurant, sunset on the boardwalk and dinner with live music (during summer season).
+• Day 1: Morning arrival, check-in at accommodation, afternoon surfing at Playa Norte or El Silencio, lunch at a local restaurant, sunset on the coastal promenade, and dinner with live music (in summer season).

-• Day 2: Breakfast with ocean view, visit to Playa Blanca for photos, then transfer to Punta Negra to enjoy La Pocita and Punta Rocas, lunch before returning to Lima in the afternoon.
+• Day 2: Breakfast with sea view, visit Playa Blanca for photos, then transfer to Punta Negra to enjoy La Pocita and Punta Rocas, lunch before returning to Lima in the afternoon.

 📌 Recommendation: If traveling by car, try to leave early to find parking near the beaches, especially on weekends.